thelearn-tech/termux-restore/README.md

 Then y

+And enter

-And restart or open new session to see changes
+Now restart or open new session to see changes